marcass/furnace_control/README.md

 ## Communication interface on serial port
 Uses:
-* pyserial to capture data/print data to serial port (arduino)
+* pyserial to capture data/print data to serial port (arduino) and insert into database
 * paho-mqtt for subscribing/publishing to mosquitto broker
 * mosquitto broker for managing infomration